Law-AI/summarization/dataset/README.md

     └── test-data                     # folder contains documents and summaries for test │   ├── judgement
     │   ├── summary
-    │   ├── stats-IN-test.txt         # text file containing the word and sentence count statistics of the documents
+    │   ├── stats-IN-test.txt         # text file containing the word and sentence counts of the judgements & the summaries

 ## IN-Ext